mapattacker/datascience/reinforcement.rst

 We first build a Q-table with each column as the type of action possible, and then each row as the number of possible states.
+And initialise the table with all zeros.

 .. figure:: images/reinforce2.png
     :width: 400px